tailwindlabs/prettier-plugin-tailwindcss/README.md

 }
 ```

-## Preserving Duplicate Classes
+## Preserving duplicate classes

-This plugin removes duplicate classes which can be useful for long class lists.
-However, in some templating languages like FLuid, what we perceive as duplicate classes might actually be a combination of classes, variables, and templating language syntax.
+This plugin automatically removes duplicate classes from your class lists.
+However, this can cause issues in some templating languages, like Fluid or Blade, where we can't distinguish between classes and the templating syntax.

-If removing duplicate classes is causing issues in your project, you can use the `tailwindPreserveDuplicates` option to ensure they're kept:
+If removing duplicate classes is causing issues in your project, you can use the `tailwindPreserveDuplicates` option to disable this behavior:

 ```json5
 // .prettierrc